JansleyFelipe/dog_breeds/README.md

 ## LOCAL SETUP
 ### Requirements
 1. GIT, DOCKER, DOCKER-COMPOSE, COMPOSER and LANDO
-   * There's script to install lando in this path `<PROJECT>/scripts/lando-installer.sh`
+   * There's a script to install lando in this path `<PROJECT>/scripts/lando-installer.sh`

 ### GET STARTED
 1. Start the lando server: